HydroDrought/hydrodroughtBook/README.md

 •	Presents the state of the art with regard to hydrological drought, including well established knowledge as well as recent developments in drought research.

 Tallaksen, L.M., Van Lanen, H.A.J.
 (Eds.), 2023.
 Hydrological Drought.
 Processes and Estimation Methods for Streamflow and Groundwater.
-Elsevier Publisher, ISBN 978-0-12-819082-1, doi: xxxxx??
+Elsevier Publisher, ISBN 978-0-12-819082-1.

 <table>
   <tr>